AWSBarker/itasc/README.md

 # iTASC
 ### M+hub webhook dashboard and data administration site for iTASC trial.

-Needs to be run on public URL SSL certified server (i.e. AWS Lightsail) to expose a webhook for D40g JSON basic (set in M+hub)
+Needs to be run on public URL SSL certified server (i.e. AWS Lightsail) to expose a webhook for D40g JSON basic (managed in M+hub)

 Based on Django framework with mysql database, see requirements.txt for environment.
 See settings.py for production guides and links. .env is required for secrets.